• Who we are

 Lawyer

-Anita has extensive experience in human rights advocacy in Africa spanning over more than a decade.
-Anita worked at EACRN, Equality Now, where she led policy and legal advocacy on ending the sexual exploitation and sex trafficking of women and girls rights in several African countries.
-Anita has also worked with at the International Commission of Jurists as Programme Manager, where she led the institutional legal and policy advocacy on access to justice and rule of law.
+She has worked with the East Africa Child Rights Network (EACRN) and Equality Now, where she led legal and political advocacy to combat sexual exploitation and trafficking of women and girls in several African countries.
+Anita also worked as a program manager at the International Commission of Jurists, where she led legal advocacy on access to justice and the rule of law.

-Anita is a trained Mediator, an avid reader with a keen interest in pursuing justice for all women and children in the world.
-She speaks English, Swahili and French.
+A trained mediator, Anita is an avid reader with a strong passion for justice for women and children.
+She speaks English, Swahili, and French.

 Ms Karina Ivanova (Bulgaria)